askanastronomer/askanastronomer.github.io/_posts/2016-10-17-black-holes-and-light.md

 ---
 layout: post
-title: Is light accelerated by the extreme gravitational pull of a black hole?
+title: Does light accelerate when approaching the edge of a black hole?
 author: Aaron Smith
 categories: bhc
 thumbnail: http://askanastronomer.org/img/IS_blackhole_thumb.jpg